jiangninghao/Udacity_DisasterResponsePipeline/README.md

 ## Data Source
-2 csv data files were provided by the Udacity team - messages.csv and categories.csv
+2 csv data files were provided by the Udacity team - messages.csv and categories.csv 2 python scripts were also uploaded

 ## File description
-messages - inlcude ID, disaster message, original disaster message and genre info categories - later used to create unique categories for each disaster message
+messages - inlcude ID, disaster message, original disaster message and genre info categories - later used to create unique categories for each disaster message data_process.py - help run ELT pipeline in Udacity IDE that cleans data and stores in the database train_classifier.py - run ML pipeline that trains calssifier and saves model output

 ## Summary
 1. ETL result is stored in a SQL database